 Benjamin Hochman, sports columnist for The St. Louis Post-Dispatch, is an accomplished public speaker, story-teller and comedian.
 With a unique sense of humor and enthusiasm, Benjamin shares his own story of perseverance and dream-chasing -- while motivating audiences with his soul-nourishing encouragement.
 A St. Louis native, Hochman studied journalism at Mizzou, graduating in 2002.
 From there, he became a sports reporter at The New Orleans Times-Picayune and The Denver Post, becoming a columnist in Denver in 2013.
 He has won numerous top-10 honors from the Associated Press Sports Editors' annual sportswriting awards.
 Hochman has covered most major sporting events: World Series, Super Bowl, NBA Finals, Summer Olympics, Men's Final Four, Women's Final Four, college football national championship, PGA Championship, etc. He has written three books.
 “The Big 50 - The Men And Moments That Made The St. Louis Cardinals” was published in May of 2018.
 Hochman also wrote “Fourth And New Orleans,” a book about Hurricane Katrina and football, and it was published in 2007.
-And in the fall of 2018, Hochman completed his third book, “If These Walls Could Talk,” about the Colorado Rockies franchise.
-It's due in stores in 2019.
+And in the fall of 2018, Hochman completed his third book, “If These Walls Could Talk,” about the Colorado Rockies franchise in 2019.